hpi-swa/Ohm-S/README.md

 # Ohm/S [![Build Status](https://travis-ci.org/hpi-swa/Ohm-S.svg?branch=master)](https://travis-ci.org/hpi-swa/Ohm-S) [![Coverage Status](https://coveralls.io/repos/github/hpi-swa/Ohm-S/badge.svg)](https://coveralls.io/github/hpi-swa/Ohm-S)

 Ohm/S is a Squeak/Smalltalk implementation of the metaprogramming framework [Ohm](https://github.com/cdglabs/ohm).
-It currently reflects the state of Ohm/JS from around this [commit](https://github.com/cdglabs/ohm/commit/f18448604a09f3c343d10e994eab228edee51ce2).
+It currently reflects the state of Ohm/JS from around version v0.86.
+A notable difference is that there are currently no parameterized rules and actions.
+Beside that, Ohm/S changes the lookup of rules from supergrammars from compile-time to matching-time.
+Further, Ohm/S grammars can be installed as meta-objects in the Smalltalk image similar to Smalltalk classes.

 ## How to install
 1. Get [Squeak 4.6 or later](http://www.squeak.org)